markdrehmann/Git-Er-Done/README.md

 `rails s`

-Switch back to main directory and run:
+Switch to the `/frontend` directory within the main directory and run:

 `open index.html`